Make your tray more functional by making colorful tray liners that are easy to insert and swap out.

 This is my kitty Raji, who always thinks he’s helping.
 Ummm, not really but I love him anyway!

 I just received an e-mail that he’s 30 days late for his vet appointment.
 I’ve been avoiding it because he’s a little ‘fluffy’ and proper diet for a cat’s health will be discussed.
 I know how you feel, Raji.
 My doctor gives me that talk every year too!

 After you have your insert base cut out, just lay it on some fabric and make sure you cut it out with about 1 1/2 inches clearance on all sides.

 Cut out the square at the corners so you don’t have the fabric all bunched up.

-Flip it over and give the top (yes, the fabric) a good coat of Mod Podge.
+Flip it over and give the top (yes, the good side of the fabric) a good coat of Mod Podge.
 This gives you a surface that allows you to wipe off any spills that happen in the tray.